Twin Perspectives

 This is less to do with the fact the country is predominately Muslim – as this is a country based on its people not religion – but just to avoid any general unwanted attention.
 In all cities, but particularly Samarkand, women were wearing a huge variety of clothing and there didn’t appear to be an expectation to cover up, unless visiting a religious site.

-Personally, however, I think dressing conservatively just generally helps stop any unwanted stares.
-This means covering your shoulders and knees, and having a pashmina ready to cover your head at any religious sites.
+Personally, however, I think dressing conservatively just generally helps stop any unwanted attention.
+This means covering your shoulders and knees – and having a pashmina ready to cover your head at any religious sites.

 Read our full guide to what to pack as a female travelling to Uzbekistan for more information